Next Start

 Technical College vs. Community College

 If you’re considering the trade school or community college route, you’ll probably also hear the terms “technical college” and “vocational school” being used.
-This can make things confusing, but don’t worry — trade school, technical school (or college) and vocational school are often used interchangeably, so it refers to the same thing.
+This can make things confusing, but don’t worry — trade school, technical school (or technical college) and vocational school are often used interchangeably, so they refer to the same thing.

 Here’s a quick breakdown: